wso2/docs-choreo-dev/en/docs/apis/create-and-publish-your-first-api.md

 4. Paste the copied access token in the **Access Token** field.
 5. Click the `GET` resource you added to expand it.
 6. Click **Try it out** and then click **Execute**.
 You can see the COVID-19 totals for all US states as the response from the API.

+Congratulations!
+You have successfully created a REST API, published it on the API Developer Portal, and finally invoked the API via the API Developer Portal.